BogdanGhiran/demo-discounts/README.md

 By default, it tries to use the connection string located in appsettings:ConnectionStrings:DemoDiscountsDb If that is not available, or the database is inaccessible, an in-memory repository is used for debug purposes.
 This does not have persistance so it should not be relied upon

 # Deployment
-Every time the main branch receives an update(commit) the https://dev.azure.com/demo-org-bg/demo-discounts/_build pipeline will pick up the changes, rebuild and test the service, and if that is successful, it will deploy the new service version at [demo-discounts.gab16.com](https://demo-discounts.gab16.com/status)
+Every time the main branch receives an update(commit) the [Azure Pipeline](https://dev.azure.com/demo-org-bg/demo-discounts/_build?definitionId=1) will pick up the changes, rebuild and test the service, and if that is successful, it will deploy the new service version at [demo-discounts.gab16.com](https://demo-discounts.gab16.com/status)